What Is Flap Reconstruction?

 There are several different types of flap reconstruction surgery.
 These include the following:

-- Local flap - This is located next to the wound; the skin remains attached at one end so that the blood supply is left intact.
+- Local flap—A local flap is located next to a wound; the skin tissue remains attached at one end so that the blood supply can keep flowing through that piece of skin.

-- Musculocutaneous flap (muscle and skin flap) - This type of flap is often used when the area to be covered needs more bulk and an increased blood supply.
-This type of flap is often used to rebuild a breast following a mastectomy.
+- Musculocutaneous flap (muscle and skin flap)—This type of flap is often used when the area to be covered needs more bulk and an increased blood supply.
+This type of flap is often used to rebuild a breast after a mastectomy (breast removal surgery).

-- Microvascular free flap - This involves detaching and reattaching skin and blood vessels from one site of the body to another site.
-Microsurgery is used to attach the blood vessels.
+- Microvascular free flap—This involves detaching and reattaching skin and blood vessels from one area of the body to another area.
+Doctors use microsurgery to reattach the blood vessels.